Suraj-kumar00/Flash-Fathom-AI/README.md

 ## Development 👨‍💻
 Want to contribute?
 Great!
 We welcome contributions from the community!
-Please check our Contributing Guidelines for more details on how you can help improve Jarvis.
+Please check our Contributing Guidelines for more details on how you can help improve us.
 [**Read the Contribution Guidlines**](https://github.com/Suraj-kumar00/Flash-Fathom-AI/blob/main/CONTRIBUTING.md)

 ## 👀 Our Valuable Contributors 💖✨